nahidnr6/Capstone/README.md

 ![image](https://github.com/nahidnr6/Capstone/assets/64870566/de181abd-dfec-45ec-9d16-d9b79846cd84)

-Menu:
+Banking Application:

 In the next part of the project, I was tasked to create a console-based application where users can retrieve transaction details and customer details through a menu.
-I created the Menu.py file.
+I created the Banking_App.py file.
 When the file is run, users are asked to select one of the following options:

 (1) List of Transactions in Zipcode in Month
 (2) Total Transactions and Value of Transaction Type